 You’ve heard of the classic martini and old-fashioned, but what about the more obscure—but equally tasty—options out there?
 As the present becomes the past and trends change, so do the booze we consume and the ways we consume them.
-In some instances, change is good (You ever had a Hanky Panky?
-Blegh!).
+In some instances, change is good.
 But in others?
 Well, we’ll let you find out for yourselves.

 Here are 6 Obscure Cocktails You Need to Try Right Now

 We know what you’re thinking: “Damn, man, that’s a bad ass name for a cocktail!”
 And you’re right; it is.
 And maybe you’re also thinking, “Eh, I’ve heard of a corpse reviver.”
 This may also be true.